allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * Resolve conflicts before they become severe by engaging in respectful conversations
-    * If conflicts become severe between class members, they should be brought to the attention of the project managers who will work to resolve any issues
+    * Communicate with project managers if conflicts become severe between class members, who will work to resolve any issues
     * Project managers, technical leaders and the course instructor are responsible for resolving any issues by proposing solutions to reach a compromise between class members involved
     * Project managers may reassign different tasks to group members to solve a conflict
-    * The course instructor has a final say in how severe conflicts should be resolved
+    * Give the course instructor final say in how severe conflicts should be resolved
     * Be respectful and open-minded with everybody in the team when encountering a conflict
-    * Conflict involving violence will be reported to the instructors and Dean of students
+    * Report conflict involving violence to the instructors and Dean of Students
     * Be considerate and listen to everyone in the group carefully before determining a suitable solution for the issue
     * Politely disagree with other students ideas but not in a way that harms the group or individual students
     * Not physically injure others or try or attack members in order to resolve conflicts

 * Unacceptable Conduct (U):
   * Members shall not
-    * Encourage or engage in conflicts that undermine the code of conduct
+    * Encourage or engage in conflicts that undermine the code of Conduct
     * Escalate existing conflicts that jeopardize the group project
     * Disregard or refuse to resolve an existing conflict that has been brought to their attention
-    * Harassing others with discriminatory jokes and languages
+    * Harass others with discriminatory jokes and languages
     * Hold grudges against others for previous conflicts
     * Hide conflicts within a group to prevent interventions to mitigate problems

 ## Infractions

-An infraction occurs when class member(s) violate the agreed rules present in the code of conduct.
-Any action that is considered "Unacceptable" will cause an infraction.
+An infraction occurs when class member(s) violate the agreed rules present in the code of C. Any action that is considered "Unacceptable" will cause an infraction.
 Class member(s) should avoid infractions since the accumulation of them would cause penalties and hinder the progress of the project.